chalverson/wowstatsgo/README.md

       server: localhost:25
     archiveDir: $HOME/.wowstats/json

+* dbDriver - Database driver.
+Currently allowed values are `postgres` and `mysql`

 * dbUrl - Database URL to use to connect to the database

 * apiKey - Your Blizzard API key

+* archiveStats - `true` or `false` depending on if you want to save the json

 * archiveDir - Directory to store archived JSON files.
-Defaults to $HOME/.wowstats/json
+This is optional and defaults to `$HOME/.local/share/wowstats/json`

 * email - Top level email settings